sc-ventures/cloudbreak-documentation/docs/security.md

 Security groups are setup to control network traffic to the instances in the system.

+#### Cloudbreak Instance Security Group

 The following table lists the minimum security group port configuration required for the Cloudbreak instance:

 | Inbound Port | Description |
 |---|---|
 | 22 | SSH access to the Cloudbreak VM. |
 | 80 | HTTP access to the Cloudbreak UI.
 This is automatically redirected to the HTTPS (443) port. |
 | 443 | HTTPS access to the Cloudbreak UI. |

+#### Default Cluster Security Groups

 For clusters, by default Cloudbreak allows you to select from two default security groups (that will be created automatically during cluster create):